dashhive/bls/README.md

 # Before you begin
-STOP: This is not the repository you are looking for.

 The purpose of this code is to provide a very specific use-case for the Dash Incubator project.
 The BLS code in this repo has not been modified by me.
 I simply made this repo for a *very* specific internal purpose as requested by the folks running the Dash Incubator project.

-# AGAIN: THIS IS NOT THE REPO YOU ARE LOOKING FOR

 # The original README.md
 The original `bls-signatures` README.md is at `VENDOR.md`.